Fulvestrant Solution for injection

 What is this medicine?

 FULVESTRANT (ful VES trant) blocks the effects of estrogen.
-It is used to treat breast cancer in women past the age of menopause.
+It is used to treat breast cancer.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.